tomaszjezak/Fine-Tuned-Stable-Diffusion/_posts/2024-03-20-team39-Finetuning-Stable-Diffusion.md

 * Dataset 1: A face from same perspective in same environment (6 images)
 * Dataset 2: Frames from Blade Runner 2049 (5 images)

-The purpose of having these different datasets was to evaluate the models capability to replicate custom objects and different environments.
+The purpose of having these different datasets was to evaluate the model's capability to replicate custom objects and different environments.

 ### Training images